0xAlec/infrastructure-notes/Networked Systems.md

 *TCP* - Transmission Control Protocol, connection-oriented and establishes a reliable connection between devices before sending data.
 Ensures packets are sent in the correct order and lost packets are retransmitted.
 Use for applications that require high-level of reliability, such as file transfers and web browsing.

-*UDP* - User Datagram Protocol, does not establish a connection and sends pockets of data without checking if they are successfully received or not.
+*UDP* - User Datagram Protocol, does not establish a connection and sends packets of data without checking if they are successfully received or not.
 Suitable for low-latency applications like video gaming or streaming.

 ## Types of Proxies